xiongsiheng/SymPlanner/README.md

 # Deliberate Planning in Language Models with Symbolic Representation

-This repo contains the code for LM-based planning framework with symbolic environment.
+This repo contains the code for the paper [SymPlanner: Deliberate Planning in Language Models with Symbolic Representation](https://arxiv.org/pdf/2505.01479).

+SymPlanner a follow-up work of [SWAP](https://github.com/xiongsiheng/SWAP).
+We integrate symbolic world model for better state prediction.
+We use iterative correction to increase the diversity of action generation for prompting-based methods.

 <br>